efeefe/is/pages/03.opendott/ilha-das-flores/item.md

 show_sidebar: false
 ---

 *It's not only because this film was made in my hometown, Porto Alegre.
-Or because I was a satisfied pupil of one of its makers.
+Or because I enjoyed attending one of its makers' classes at the University.
 But Ilha das Flores has impacted me from the first time I've seen it.
 I have used it in a couple workshops and courses, and like to think of it as a brazilian predecessor to cleaner accounts such as Annie Leonard's The Story of Stuff.* Comment added on 04/10/2019.

 From [Wikipedia](https://en.wikipedia.org/wiki/Isle_of_Flowers):